(Last updated on May 26th, 2019)

 In the AV-Comparatives’ most recent Real Word Protection Test, both McAfee and Norton registered impressive results; Norton’s protection rate was found to be 99.5% with 5 false positives, while McAfee protected against 99.1% of malware but it only returned 2 false alarms.

 Overall, it can be said that McAfee received slightly better results than Norton in the recent independent lab tests.

-McAfee vs Norton: Which Puts Less Impact on System?
+McAfee Vs. Norton: Which Software Puts Less Impact on System Performance?